 Our lawyers put together a detailed letter of representations, explaining her circumstances to the Home Office and how she met all other requirements.
 We also explained the reasons behind her inability to provide the required Language certificate.
 Together with these, we provided evidence of her successful professional career and the Language courses she undertook and successfully finished, for her professional work.
 Our lawyers requested the Home Office to either apply their discretion and accept alternative evidence of her language knowledge, or send her passport back for her to sit the exams.
 Unfortunately the Home Office did not respond, despite repeated letters from our lawyers.
 After several month of wait, the Home Office made a decision and refused her application.

-To find out more about how we can help you with your spouse visa application, get in touch with our immigration lawyers by calling 020 3372 5125 or filling in the online form.
+To find out more about how we can help you with your spouse visa application, get in touch with our immigration lawyers by in the online form.